How is the fuel surcharge calculated?

 How much are the fuel surcharges for major airlines?

-If you’re flying out of Taiwan, routes are usually split into short-haul and long-haul—different distances and different airlines mean the fuel surcharges will naturally vary.
+If you’re flying out of Kuala Lumpur, routes are usually split into short-haul and long-haul—different distances and different airlines mean the fuel surcharges will naturally vary.

 We’ve pulled it all together for you—here’s a clear, one-stop rundown of what each airline is charging right now, so you’ll know what to expect before you book!

-Fuel Surcharge Summary Table for Major Airlines (Flights Departing Taiwan / Official Announcements)
+Fuel Surcharge Summary Table for Major Airlines (Flights Departing Kuala Lumpur / Official Announcements)

 Can the fuel surcharge be refunded?